 This supportive cohort will focus on applying effective practices for implementing HyFlex delivery in your own course, demonstrate how to utilize HyFlex technology in the classroom, and provide tips for integrating synchronous learning activities and engagement in a HyFlex learning environment.

-This learning opportunity will be delivered in three sessions: AM, PM, and One-on-One.
-AM: This session will cover the topics of Orientation, Getting Started with HyFlex, and Designing your HyFlex Solution.
-PM: This session will cover the topics of Develop Engagement Approaches, Implementing HyFlex in your Own Course, and Explaining and Evaluating your HyFlex Course Design.
-The One-on-One session will cover the topic of ACC HyFlex Technologies.
+• PM Session: This session will cover the topics of Develop Engagement Approaches, Implementing HyFlex in your Own Course, and Explaining and Evaluating your HyFlex Course Design.

-The first two sessions of this workshop are delivered as HyFlex.
-Attendees have the choice of which of the first two sessions they will attend on campus or online and must attend at least one session in person on the Highland Campus in Building 2000, Room 1526 to gain the student experience in a HyFlex meeting.
-The community of attendees will then have the opportunity to sit down with the technology in their own classroom on their own campus to step through the process of running a HyFlex class meeting.
+The training is divided into three sessions.
+The first two sessions are delivered as HyFlex.
+Faculty have the choice of which of the first two sessions (AM or PM) they will attend on campus or online; however, faculty must attend one session online and one session in-person on the Highland Campus to gain the student experience in a HyFlex meeting.
+After the first two sessions, faculty must attend a one-on-one meeting in-person on campus to learn the HyFlex technology in their own classroom and step through the process of running a HyFlex class meeting.

 Consultations with Distance Education Instructional Designers will be available after the training.

-Those who are accepted will be part of a research study assessing this modality and should be prepared to participate in documenting how students attend throughout the semester.
+Faculty who are accepted will be part of a research study assessing this modality and should be prepared to participate in documenting how students attend throughout the semester.

-2023 Fall Institute: HyFlex Teaching and Learning Schedule
+2024 Summer Institute: HyFlex Teaching and Learning Schedule

-Instructor: Stephanie Long, Professor, Geographic Information Systems, Associate Dean, Faculty Center for Learning Innovation (FCLI)
+Facilitator: Stephanie Long, Professor, Geographic Information Systems, Associate Dean, Faculty Center for Learning Innovation (FCLI)

 HyFlex Institute Agenda